 Include the business software you’ll use to organize and track the information involved at every stage in the sales cycle.
 Include the CRM tool, any communication tools and performance tracking tools that will be used to help achieve your goals.

 Include an itemized sales budget that forecasts the expected overhead required to achieve your sales goals.
-Provide supporting ROI analyses to justify proposed expenditures like new software or freelance work.
+Provide supporting return on investment (ROI) analyses to justify proposed expenditures such as new software or freelance work.

 Sales Plan Templates

 Using available online resources, you can avoid starting from scratch and have a sales plan put together in no time.
-Grab a downloadable template and replace the example text with your own sales plan details.
+Grab a downloadable template and replace the sales plan sample text with your own details.
 Here are some websites that provide free sales plan templates: